-This 1-day course offers an overview of Modern EOR techniques with special emphasis on new ways of enhancements of classical EOR applications for better displacement efficiency.
+This course offers an overview of modern EOR techniques with special emphasis on new ways of enhancements of classical EOR applications for better displacement efficiency.
 Recent R&D work on new EOR agents will also be discussed.
-Topics include

 Those who are dealing with field development projects that involve EOR applications will benefit from attending this course.